Hastings, Victoria: Industry

-Hastings is home to the ExxonMobil and BlueScope manufacturing plants, and it is not uncommon to see large oil tankers docked near Long Island in Western Port.
-Hastings also hosts many small businesses associated with the recreational boating industry.
+Western Port has several industrial complexes, including a BlueScope steel processing works and the major Royal Australian Navy training base, HMAS Cerberus.
+The Westernport Oil Refinery was operated by BP at Crib Point from 1966 to 1985.

+The Port of Hastings Corporation, is the responsible public entity for operating in the Port of Hastings, including maintaining the associated port infrastructure.
+Port assets include the Stony Point Jetty and Depot, Crib Point Jetty, Long Island Point Jetty and the BlueScope Wharves (Owned by BlueScope), as well as future proposals such as the Victorian Renewable Energy Terminal.

 Military

 The naval base HMAS Cerberus is located 6 km south of Hastings in the suburb of Crib Point, housing many of its personnel on base.
 However some live in Hastings or other nearby towns.
 The local Naval Cadet unit, TS Tingira, is also located out of HMAS Cerberus.

 Recreation and tourism

 Hastings has one small beach, most of the coastline being mudflats.
 The town also features several large coastline reserves, some of which allow pet dogs to roam leash-free.

 Hastings is located on a crescent-shaped bay opening onto Western Port.
 It is probably the safest small boat harbour on Western Port, as it is easily accessible, and protected from prevailing winds.
 Therefore, much of the recreation centres around boating or fishing at the local marina and yacht club.

 The mudflats support significant mangrove forests, these being the most southerly species of mangrove in the world.
 Jacks Beach Walk takes hikers through and over the mangroves via a series of boardwalks.
 The mangrove forests are natural fish hatcheries, important for the maintenance of good fish populations in the bay.
 A significant area of Western Port north of Hastings has been declared a Marine National Park.

 The area around the pier is popular with sightseers, there being a waterfront cafe, and many yachts moored nearby.
 Pelicans can normally be seen in this area, and the pelicans are fed daily by local fishermen.

 Other nearby attractions include the Tyabb antiques centre and Moonlit Sanctuary Wildlife Conservation Park.

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.